avinashbarnwal/GSOC-2019/README.md

 - Using shared library and python library ctypes.

 # LightGBM vs Xgboost
 - It introduces two techniques to improve performance.
-Gradient-based One-Side Sampling which inspects the most informative samples while skipping the less informative samples.
-And Exclusive Feature Bundling which takes advantage of sparse datasets by grouping features in a near lossless way.
+- Gradient-based One-Side Sampling which inspects the most informative samples while skipping the less informative samples.
+- Exclusive Feature Bundling which takes advantage of sparse datasets by grouping features in a near lossless way.